 In response to Pope Francis’ call on every European parish to host one refugee family, Every Campus A Refuge was founded at Guilford College by Dr. Diya Abdo in September of 2015 to call on every college and university in the world to partner with their local refugee resettlement agencies to house refugees on campus grounds and assist them in resettlement.
 The idea is that university and college campuses have everything necessary – housing, food, care, skills – to take in refugees and support them as they begin their lives in their new homes.

-Since January of 2016, Guilford College, a very small liberal arts college in North Carolina, partnered with one of Greensboro’s local refugee resettlement agencies (CWS Greensboro) to host 32refugees (18 of them children between the ages of 10 months and 17 years) in Guilford College campus houses and apartments.
+Since January of 2016, Guilford College, a very small liberal arts college in North Carolina, partnered with one of Greensboro’s local refugee resettlement agencies (CWS Greensboro) to host 45 refugees (23 of them children between the ages of 10 months and 17 years) in Guilford College campus houses and apartments.

 The already-hosted families include 2 Syrian families that have successfully settled in Greensboro.
-The campus is currently hosting a 5-member family.
+The campus is currently hosting a 3 individuals.

 Under this program, each refugee family is temporarily housed until they are able to resettle successfully in Greensboro.
 They are provided with free rent, utilities, Wi-Fi, use of college facilities and resources, as well as a large community of support in the form of the college campus and its friends.
 The daily work of hosting and assisting in resettlement is done by trained Guilford community volunteers: Guilford students, alumni, faculty, administrators and staff; their spouses; faculty, students, and staff from nearby Bennett College; local faith communities; and Guilford friends.